Hurmos/Hurmos-app/README.md

 * Mental reassurance of randomly selected players at your own level.
 * Competitive games without any organisational fees.
 * Possibility to get harder opponents faster with winning, your own team is not holding you back.
-* Networking by meeting the same sport practisioners in local area, consisting of opposite and own team players that were assigned by the app.
+* Community feeling with meeting the same sport practisioners in local area, consisting of opposite and own team players that were assigned by the app.
 * Motivating and understandable ranking system based on your teams performances in games.
 * Statistics about your score at different local area demografies.
 #### resource